Rehab Centers Bishop, CA

 Services provided:

-• Early intervention for HIV, Housing services and Self-help groups
+• Mentoring/Peer support, Mental health services and Self-help groups

 • General addiction disorder treatment